dustinpfister/blog_posts/_posts/threejs-examples-menus.md

 ## Conclusion

-It has been a while sense I worked on anything with threejs so I am a little rusty when it comes to working with it.
-However it would seem that my content on threejs is taking off a little so it seems like I might be writing some new content on three.js as well as editing my older content while I am at it soon.

 This example alone as well as many of the other simple project examples I have made thus far are in a need of a little more work of course.
 This is why things have slowed down a little when it comes to writing new posts, this content as well as many others that I have write before need to be revised a little.
+This whole thing needs to be redone into what I might call a first revision of what I want to have when it comes to this sort of thing, and at the time of this writing I do not have the time yet to do that.

 I have poked my head in and edited this content piece a little at this time, but I can not say that this example has a high priority for me when it comes to putting a little more time into it.
+I have a lot of pots boiling all at once and this project is on a far back burner it at the moment.
 I seem to me more interested in using threejs as a way to make programs that have to do with making videos, rather than some kind of menu system.

+Still when this is up and running the very crude, basic idea, is in fact working.
+So what needs to happen is just a little refinement of the source code in terms of a standard module type project that I can drop into a folder and link to.